Top Fundraising Trends of 2024 to Watch For

 - Some of the most generous donors have these kinds of funds, and they are some of the best prospects.

 It seems that AI is invading just about everything, including nonprofits.
 More specifically, organizations are using AI to better communicate with supporters and make their campaigns smarter and more efficient.

-- Intelligent suggested gift amounts.
+- Intelligent: suggested donation amounts.
 Instead of offering fixed donation amounts, AI can predict what a donor is most likely to donate based on demographic information, geography, and donor history.